idibidiart/organicjs/README.md

 OrganicJS is a reusable component pattern and feather-weight micro-framework

-OrganicJS supports reusable components with chain*able properties and public methods, dynamic setters/getters, HTML/SVG template support, and a contextual component cache (for sharing data/behavior among components in a decoupled, soft manner)
+OrganicJS supports reusable components with chain*able properties and public methods, dynamic setters/getters, HTML/SVG in-place cloning, and a contextual component cache (for sharing data/behavior among components in a decoupled, soft manner)

 Example's Features: